Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-We now describe how the software implementation of the Dicke radiometer of Fig. \ref{fig:DickeDiagram} is performed.
-The timestream from the output of the amplifier is fed through a software convolution filter described by the function $f(t)$, resulting in an output $(f * b)(t)$.
-The SNR can be maximized by deriving an optimal convolution filter \cite{wiener1949extrapolation}.
-In the frequency-domain, this convolution filter implements a multiplicative weighting on $b(\nu)$ and their complex conjugates $b^{*}(\nu)$.
+The timestream from the output of the amplifier is fed through a convolution filter described by the function $f(t)$, resulting in an output $(f * b)(t)$.
+The convolution filter is usually implemented in software, and the SNR can be maximized by deriving an optimal convolution filter.\cite{wiener1949extrapolation} In the frequency-domain, this convolution filter implements a multiplicative weighting on $b(\nu)$ and their complex conjugates $b^{*}(\nu)$.